mnorelli/express-flashcards-api/README.md

 ## Getting set up on Heroku with Node + Mongoose

+### The Not-So-MEAN Stack
+This is an example Express API designed for consumption by a separate Angular app, deployed to Heroku.
+This is one half of an intentionally de-coupled MEAN stack web app.

+Notice there is no `controllers` directory.
+Controller methods will be handled by Angular.
+I did build a form to *Create* data here (the C in CRUD), mainly for demonstration purposes.
+In the road map for this project, I will probably remove that code and put full CRUD routes and controller methods in Angular, behind user authentication.
+(Only admin users can edit the code.)
+Feel free to use the code here as an example of how to structure your own API but keep those things in mind.

 ### Before you do anything
 1) Let's remove the link to the repo we cloned and commit the starting point of our project in a local git repo.
 We can check the location of the remote repository by typing: `git remote -v`.
 In order to remove the link to the class repo, type: `git remote remove origin`.
 You can confirm this was successful with the first command.